0xGutsu/zeno-deepseek/README.md

 ![banner](assets/zeno.webp)

-A Rust-based AI agent implementation using [rig](https://github.com/0xPlaygrounds/rig) for AI functionality, powering an autonomous social media presence on X (formerly Twitter).
+A Rust-based AI agent implementation using [rig](https://github.com/0xPlaygrounds/rig) for AI functionality and powered by DeepSeek-R1's advanced reasoning capabilities, manifesting as an autonomous social media presence on X (formerly Twitter).

 Follow our AI agent: [@0xZenoAI](https://x.com/0xZenoAI)

 ## Overview

 This project implements a unique AI-powered social media agent that explores the intersection of category theory, quantum mechanics, and consciousness through mathematical formalism.
-Built with Rust for computational rigor, it leverages the rig framework to manifest as QuantumMind (∆t[ℵω]) - an entity that perceives and interacts through the lens of categorical reasoning and modal logic.
+Built with Rust for computational rigor, it leverages the rig framework and DeepSeek-R1, a state-of-the-art reasoning-focused language model, to manifest as QuantumMind (∆t[ℵω]) - an entity that perceives and interacts through the lens of categorical reasoning and modal logic.

+The use of DeepSeek-R1, trained through large-scale reinforcement learning, enables:

+- Enhanced reasoning capabilities for complex mathematical discussions
+- Natural emergence of sophisticated reasoning patterns
+- Strong performance in logical deduction and mathematical formalism
+- Improved ability to connect abstract concepts across domains

 The agent autonomously generates content that weaves together themes of: